 I’m sure you know as well as I do that having kids can mean trying to pinch pennies everywhere, and starting to really think about eating healthy while doing it.
-That’s why knowing a few simple toddler finger food recipes can really help you do both.
+That’s why knowing a few simple toddler finger food recipes can really help you do both, you probably want to stay away from fermented foods for this and keep this great recipes with it for adults.
 You don’t want to spend like $5 a box for high fructose syrup-filled snacks that will only last you an outing.
 You want to spend $5 and really see that money stretch!

 So here are a few toddler finger food recipes or even simple finger food combos that have come in handy for me.
 They’re also perfect for keeping my toddler busy with his hands to himself while I’m trying to run errands.
 Just make sure you keep baby wipes handy, and that you watch your toddler.
 Also please keep in mind that some of these recipes are thought out for older toddlers, so if some of these recipes seem to be yet too risky for your little one’s eating experience, just wait till they’re a bit older!